gabrielgns/gabrielgns/README.md

 ### Hi there, I'm Gabriel

 ## I'm a computer science student and software developer!
-- :computer: I'm currently an intern at @Codehashi!
+- :computer: I'm currently an undergraduate student at UFCG!
 - :closed_book: I'm currently learning and working with Flutter
 - :octocat: I'm looking to improve my skills and contribute to Open Source projects
 - :calendar: 2021 Goals: Make some of my personal projects